initialneil/pyimgui_helper/README.md

 Helper for pyimgui
-> The easist way to write GUI app in python -- Neil.
+> The easiest way to write GUI app in python -- Neil.
 Z. SHAO

 ---